Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: Multi-FAct Pipeline

 \subsection{Measuring Factuality}

 To evaluate the accuracy of the generated model's response \textit{M}, we use the \fs metric.
-This involves breaking down the translated generation into atomic facts—short sentences conveying a single piece of information, as defined in the \fs paper.
-The accuracy of these atomic facts, denoted as \textit{A}, is verified against the corresponding English Wikipedia article, serving as the reference knowledge source \textit{C}.
+This involves breaking down the translated generation into atomic facts—short sentences, each conveying a single piece of information, as defined in \citet{min2023factscore}.
+We denote the set of atomic facts as \textit{A}, and we measure the accuracy of these atomic facts with the corresponding English Wikipedia article serving as the reference knowledge source \textit{C}.

 We replace all proprietary models of the original \fs pipeline with open-source models, ensuring cost-effectiveness while maintaining the quality of our system.
 We decompose LLM responses~\textit{M} into atomic facts using Mistral-7B~\cite{jiang2023mistral}.
-The verification step also uses Mistral-7B along with RAG and NPM~\cite{min2022nonparametric} for the best performance.
-The details statistics can be found in Appendix \ref{appendix: multifact_details}.
+The verification step also uses Mistral-7B along with RAG and NPM for the best performance.
+We set the NPM threshold at 0.3.